The whole of Meta has broken

 “We’re actively working on a solution and starting to see a return to normal for most people.
 We expect things to be back to normal shortly.”

-But they appeared to quickly recover at least partially and most of the company’s apps appeared to be functioning as normal within the hour, though some did report problems with specific parts of certain apps.
+But they appeared to quickly recover at least partially and most of the company’s apps appeared to be functioning as normal within the hour.

+Early on Thursday, Meta confirmed on X that it is “99 per cent of the way” to resolving the issue with only “some last checks” pending.

+“We apologise to those who’ve been affected by the outage,” the company said.

 In the past, Meta has spoken about bringing those apps more closely together, so that they are interoperable and users can for instance message between them.
 But it appears to have walked back that plan, apparently in the face of regulatory pressure.